Muslim Association of Canada

 The Muslim Association of Canada is a non-profit organization which provides religious and educational services for the Muslim community in Canada.

 MAC operates in 13 Canadian cities, with a vision to establish an Islamic presence in Canada that is integrated within the social fabric and culture of Canada.
 MAC works to achieve its mission by building Muslim individuals through educational, who are spiritually connected, strongly grounded in their own faith, with an understanding of what Islam means in the modern world.

+Calgary

+The Muslim Association of Canada (MAC) in Calgary, Alberta operates the Al Salam Centre in northwest Calgary and the MAC Islamic School Calgary in the northeast.
+The Al Salam Centre features a mosque, a gymnasium, and a youth room, serving as a community hub.
+The MAC Islamic School offers education from kindergarten to grade 9.
+MAC Calgary also boasts a robust youth department, providing various programs and activities to support the development and engagement of young Muslims in the community.
+Additionally, they operate the MAC United Soccer Club, catering to both youth and adults, promoting physical activity and community involvement through sports.

 Edmonton

 Edmonton, Alberta's main MAC resource is the MAC Islamic Center or Rahma Mosque, located in westside Edmonton.
 The center features a mosque, Creative Minds preschool, a weekend Islamic school, and two youth rooms.
 In May 2012, led by the MAC Islamic Center, MAC held a three-day convention that also included a concert given by Dawud Wharnsby.

 They also run a private school in northwest Edmonton, the MAC Islamic School, which covers pre-school to grade 9, and another Creative Minds preschool in north Edmonton.